JacksonShands/JacksonShands.github.io/Vaccination_Rate_and_Exemptions_in_Schools.md

 ### 4. Provide a basis for further data collection through surveys or experiments

-This model could potentially help policymakers and educators better understand the factors that contribute to medical exemptions and identify trends or discrepancies in the distribution of exemptions across different school types and sizes.
+**Project Recommendations:** This model could potentially help policymakers and educators better understand the factors that contribute to medical exemptions and identify trends or discrepancies in the distribution of exemptions across different school types and sizes.

 For more details see [GitHub Flavored Markdown](https://guides.github.com/features/mastering-markdown/).